u10int/URBSegmentedControl/README.md

 ## TODO

-- Support setting images to use for background and segment states
+- Support setting images to use for background and segment states instead of drawing in CoreGraphics within the class
+- Support for UISegmentedControl's `momentary` mode
 - Better support for customization using UIAppearance
 - Support installation via CocoaPods